 Capri, that other tourist magnet, is just around the bend, slightly out to sea, easily accessible on a day trip from the dock.

 Marina del Cantone is a former sleepy fishing village that is now a seaside destination with a number of hotels, restaurants, and campgrounds.
 Not that I've ever visited any of them or eaten anywhere else.
 Once I hit Lo Scoglio's driveway, I never leave the compound.

 Marina del Cantone, seen from Nerano, the town two kilometers uphill.
 (There's only one road.)
 Lo Scoglio is the building jutting out onto the water.
 It's the only restaurant literally on the water on the Amalfi Coast.

 If you do leave Lo Scoglio, walk into the piazza to have a pair of sandals custom-fit at the tiny shop Il Piccolo Positano.
 (You can't miss it: There's only one shop.)
-Come before lunch, and they'll be ready by the end.
-The prices are better than they are in Positano, too.
+Come before lunch, and they'll be ready by the end of your meal.
+The prices are better than they are in Positano and Capri, too.

 It's changed over the years, but some things will never change.
 It will always be the best meal you've ever had.

 Fly: The easiest route is to arrive at Naples Airport (CAP) and have Lo Scoglio send a car for you for the 60- to 90-minute journey, depending on the vagaries of Amalfi Coast traffic, which is always reliably bonkers.

 Car: If you don't want to rent a car at the Naples Airport or in Sorrento, let Fabrizio Fiorinelli from Amalfi Drive do the driving for you.
 He's kind and knowledgeable and he speaks English.
 Contact him at Fabrizio@amalfi-drive.com or +39-338-324-3809 and tell him Fathom sent you.